rust-embedded/cargo-binutils/README.md

 ## Minimum Supported Rust Version (MSRV)

-This crate is guaranteed to compile on stable Rust 1.64.0 and up.
-It *might* compile with older versions but that may change in any new patch release.
+This crate is guaranteed to compile on stable Rust 1.70.0 and up.

 ## License